pcetx/50MS/bower_components/chess.js/README.md

 ```

 ### .game_over()
-Returns true if the game has ended via checkmate, stalemate, draw, threefold repetition, or insufficient material.
-Otherwise, returns false.
+Returns true or false if the game has ended via checkmate, stalemate, or draw.

 ```js
 var chess = new Chess();